 - 3 cloves garlic minced

-- 1-2 c leftover beef roast (whatever amount you have is fine, discard white fat)
+- 1-2 cups leftover beef roast (whatever amount you have is fine, discard white fat)

-- 1 28oz can tomatoes whole peeled and pulsed in a food processor, or diced or crushed
+- 28 oz can crushed tomatoes or whole peeled pulsed in a food processor

 - 6 grinds fresh black pepper

-- ⅓ c fresh Italian herbs like basil, oregano, thyme or parsley (or 2t dried Italian seasoning)
+- ⅓ cup fresh Italian herbs like basil, oregano, thyme or parsley (or 2 teaspoons dried Italian seasoning)

-- 1 lb Ziti pasta or any short pasta (rigatoni, penne, etc)
+- 1 pound Ziti pasta or any short pasta (rigatoni, penne, etc)

-- In a large sauce pot over medium heat, heat oil and saute onion until soft and starting to lightly brown, then add garlic.
+- In a large sauce pot over medium heat, heat oil and saute onion until soft and starting to lightly brown.

-- Add leftover beef roast and stir and break it up to warm through.
+- Add garlic and leftover beef roast and stir and break it up to warm through.

-- Deglaze with wine, letting it cook and sizzle a minute, then add tomato products, break up whole tomatoes in a food processor or by squeezing them into the sauce or chopping them before adding.
-Rinse out your cans and food processor with ½ cup of water and add to the sauce.
+- Deglaze with wine, letting it cook and sizzle a minute, then add tomato cans.
+Rinse out your cans (and food processor if using) with ½ cup of water and add the water to the sauce.

-- Season with salt and pepper, stir well to combine, lower heat and simmer for 30 minutes or longer.
-It can sit on low heat for a few hours if needed.
+- Season with salt, pepper and fresh herbs.
+Stir well to combine, reduce heat to low and simmer for 30 minutes or longer.
+It can sit on low heat until you are ready to assemble the pasta bake.

 - Set oven to high broil.

-- Cook pasta according to package instructions.
-When sauce has simmered, add the cooked pasta to the sauce and stir to combine.
+- Cook pasta according to package instructions, drain and add to the simmered ragu sauce.
+Stir well to combine.
 Transfer to a casserole dish (or you can bake it in the pan it's in if it is oven safe) and top with shredded cheese.

 - Broil 3 minutes or until the cheese is bubbly.
+Garnish with more fresh herbs.
 Serve with a side salad and crusty bread!